 Unique Circular Format – see more in less space.

 Learn facts that you can’t learn just from reading the Bible

 Attractive design ideal for your home, office, church …

 Yes, there is a reference to a census at about the time of Christ’s birth that we show as 4BC on our Bible Timeline based on Ussher’s Chronology.
 Justin Martyr and Tertullian say that this census can be verified in the archives in Rome.
 Even though these archives no longer exist, the fact that these contemporaries appealed to them suggests that they did exist at the time.
 In the l00’s AD, these men and others had access to this information, and their writings could easily have been refuted if it were not so. ( http://www.xenos.org/classes/chronc.htm )In addition, there is actual mention of Jesus Christ from contemporary historians: The Roman historian Tacitus writing between 115-117 A.D. had this to say:

 “They got their name from Christ, who was executed by sentence of the procurator Pilate

 “Jesus was hanged on Passover Eve.
-Forty days previously the herald had cried, ‘He is being led out for stoning, because he has practiced sorcery and led Israel astray and enticed them into apostasy.
+Forty days previously the Herald had cried, ‘He is being led out for stoning, because he has practiced sorcery and led Israel astray and enticed them into apostasy.
 Whoever has anything to say in his defence, let him come and declare it.’
 As nothing was brought forward in his defence, he was hanged on Passover Eve.”That there is any mention of Jesus at all is unusual.
-As far as the Roman world was concerned, Jesus was a nobody who live in an insignificant province, sentenced to death by a minor procurator.
+As far as the Roman world was concerned, Jesus was a nobody who lived in an insignificant province, sentenced to death by a minor procurator.